 The Narrabri to North Star (N2NS) section is one of 13 projects that comprises Inland Rail and will see about 185km of upgraded track and 3km of new track constructed to enable heavier axle loads and double-stacked trains, and improve transit times.
 This project crosses the three local government areas of Gwydir, Narrabri and Moree Plains.

-This project utilises existing rail corridor and track between N2NS.
+This project utilises the existing rail corridor and track between N2NS.
 The upgrade work for this project will involve:

 ARTC has completed a preliminary environmental assessment and made an application to the New South Wales Government for approval to construct and operate the N2NS section of Inland Rail as State Significant Infrastructure.